If a school does not have enough places for everyone who applies, the admission rules for that school will be used to decide who will get a place.

 The School Admissions Appeals Code came into force on 1 February 2012.

-- Determined in-year admissions scheme (pdf format, 179Kb)
+- Determined in-year admissions scheme for children in year groups Reception to Year 11 (pdf format, 302Kb)